-I have attempted to break down this issue by providing an overview of neoliberalism, how it affects society, the economy, democracy, and what it has done to the urban fabric of Lahore in particular.
-Then the book goes further into the details of how land authorities work in Lahore and where the loopholes are.
+I have attempted to break down this issue by providing an overview of neoliberalism, how it affects society, the economy, and democracy, and what it has done to the urban fabric of Lahore in particular.
+Then the book goes further into how land authorities work in Lahore and where the loopholes are.
 It also discusses neoliberal architecture in the local context and the intersectionality of advertisement billboards in manipulating minds towards neoliberal agendas.

 This book is free to download, use, cite, or print.
 Anyone and everyone is welcome to add more discourse to this project in Pakistan's context.

 It was a treat to go through the book.
 The photographs are powerful commentaries on some key issues facing our cities in general and Lahore in particular.
 The text is well-researched and informed by documented data.
 The book serves to highlight how powerful lobbies and interest groups have negatively impacted on the social and physical fabric of an iconic historic city.
 The data subsequently collected, but not yet published, by the Lahore Master Plan for Lahore Division 2050, has not only confirmed what has been presented in the book but shows how rapidly matters have gone from bad to worse.”